Economic Dream Team Machine

 How it works

 · Drag and drop your favorites from either side into various roles

 · As you make selections, total points for each candidate are tallied based on the adviser ratings

 · Scores range from as low as zero to as high as five depending on prior experience

 · When all jobs are filled, the final head-to-head scores will appear

 for your Dream Team results!

 The National Economic Council director acts as the president’s closest economic policy advisor.
 In that capacity, the president may shape the NEC in any way desired.
 For example, if the president is particularly concerned about unemployment, he or she might bring in a director with expertise geared specifically towards job creation.
-Traditionally, NEC directors - including present occupier of the position Jeffrey Zients - have played a significant role in budget discussions.
-The next director is likely to play a significant part in helping to craft and negotiate any deficit or tax reform deal.
+Traditionally, NEC directors have played a significant role in budget discussions though the current chief, Larry Kudlow, has focused on shaping the administration’s economic message.